nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 Each enabled location method is tried in the following order until one succeeds: GNSS, Wi-Fi, then cellular.

-The GNSS and cellular location tracking methods are enabled by default and will work on both Thingy:91 and nRF9160 DK targets.
+The GNSS and cellular location tracking methods are enabled by default and will work on both Thingy:91 and nRF91 Series DK targets.

 .. _nrf_cloud_multi_service_wifi_location_tracking: